kubecost/poc-common-configurations/fluxcd/federated-etl-flux/plugins/README.md

 ## Enabling the Cluster Controller

-To use the following plugins:
+To use the following Kubecost Actions:

 - **Automated Cluster Turndown**
 - **Cluster Right-Sizing Recommendations**